danielpigott/cloudflare-cli/README.md

         Purge file at given urls (space separated) or all files if no url given rm <name> [content]
-        Remove record with given name and optionally specific value zones
+        Remove record with given name and optionally specific value zone-add <name>
+        Add a zone for given name
+    zones
         List domains in your cloudflare account
 ```